Republic of China (1912–1949): 1945–1949: Defeat in the Chinese Civil War

 In 1945, after the end of the war, the Nationalist Government moved back to Nanjing.
 The Republic of China emerged from the war nominally a great military power but actually a nation economically prostrate and on the verge of all-out civil war.
 The problems of rehabilitating the formerly Japanese-occupied areas and of reconstructing the nation from the ravages of a protracted war were staggering.
 The economy deteriorated, sapped by the military demands of foreign war and internal strife, by spiraling inflation, and by Nationalist profiteering, speculation, and hoarding.
 Starvation came in the wake of the war, and millions were rendered homeless by floods and unsettled conditions in many parts of the country.

-On 25 October 1945, following the Surrender of Japan, the administration of Taiwan and Penghu Islands were handed over from Japan to China.
-After the end of the war, United States Marines were used to hold Beiping (Beijing) and Tianjin against a possible Soviet incursion, and logistic support was given to Kuomintang forces in north and northeast China.
+On 25 October 1945, following the surrender of Japan, the administration of Taiwan and Penghu Islands were handed over from Japan to China.
+After the end of the war, United States Marines were used to hold Beijing and Tianjin against a possible Soviet incursion, and logistic support was given to Kuomintang forces in north and northeast China.
 To further this end, on 30 September 1945 the 1st Marine Division, charged with maintaining security in the areas of the Shandong Peninsula and the eastern Hebei, arrived in China.

 In January 1946, through the mediation of the United States, a military truce between the Kuomintang and the Communists was arranged, but battles soon resumed.
 Public opinion of the administrative incompetence of the Nationalist government was incited by the Communists during the nationwide student protest against the mishandling of the Shen Chong rape case in early 1947 and during another national protest against monetary reforms later that year.
 The United States—realizing that no American efforts short of large-scale armed intervention could stop the coming war—withdrew Gen. George Marshall's American mission.
 Thereafter, the Chinese Civil War became more widespread; battles raged not only for territories but also for the allegiance of sections of the population.
 The United States aided the Nationalists with massive economic loans and weapons but no combat support.